cypress-io/cypress/packages/telemetry/README.md

 ## tl;dr

-Telemetry in cypress is disabled by default.
-To enable telemetry in cypress set `CYPRESS_INTERNAL_ENABLE_TELEMETRY="true"`.
+Telemetry in Cypress is disabled by default.
+To enable telemetry in Cypress set `CYPRESS_INTERNAL_ENABLE_TELEMETRY="true"`.

 Telemetry data is sent to the cloud `/telemetry` endpoint.

-For the **cypress cloud project only** we forward the telemetry data to [honeycomb](https://ui.honeycomb.io/cypress).
+For the **Cypress cloud project only** we forward the telemetry data to [honeycomb](https://ui.honeycomb.io/cypress).
 For all other projects telemetry data is not stored.

 Environments:
 * [Staging](https://ui.honeycomb.io/cypress/environments/cypress-app-staging/datasets/cypress-app/home)